 So I usually tell those people, I'll make a bet with you.
 If I come to your desk and we don't see the headers, then I'll give you five dollars.
 But if I'm able to show you the headers, then you owe me five dollars.

 So maybe people will look a little bit more carefully and you'll notice that what has happened is that the column headers have taken the place of the column letters.
-And it's kind of camouflaged, so you might not see it at first, but this is a very convenient feature.
-I don't have to worry about freezing my rows in order to see the headers, no matter how far down the table I go.
+And it's somewhat camouflaged, so you might not see it at first, but this is a very convenient feature.
+I don't have to worry about freezing my rows to see the headers, no matter how far down the table I go.

 I want to be able to get their total pay.
-So I'm going to go to the right of hours and I'm going to type total.
-As soon as I press ENTER, that's another feature of the table.
+So I'm going to go to the right of Hours and I'm going to type "Total."
+As soon as I press ENTER, that’s yet another feature of the table.

 The column automatically expands to include that new column.
 Now I want to be able to come up with the total pay for all of the employees.
 I'll start with the first one.

-Now the total pay is going to be equal to the hourly rate multiplied by the total number of hours.
+The total pay will be equal to the hourly rate multiplied by the total number of hours.
 Now something weird is happening here.
-I would think I would be selecting cells, but it looks like I'm selecting something called at rate and at hours.
+I would think I would be selecting cells, but it looks like I'm selecting something called [@Rate] and [@Hours].

 The calculations auto-complete all the way down the column.
 Now I want to change the formatting.
-I'll use the feature that we looked at earlier, selecting the entire column.
+I'll use the method we looked at earlier—selecting the entire column.

-I'll go over to the drop down for number formatting and choose currency, and then I'll decrease the decimal.
+I'll go over to the dropdown for Number Formatting and choose Currency, and then I'll decrease the decimal.
 As I scroll down, we're going to add some new employees to the company.
-They're listed right here, so I'm going to select them all, and I'm going to use the ability to move over to the green border and look for the four arrows.
+They're listed right here, so I'm going to select them all, and I'm going to use the ability to move over to the green border and look for the four-headed arrow.

-So that's going to be very simple to do, because if I click in the table and go to the table design tab, there's a feature I can turn on called total row.
-All I have to do is click the check box for total row, and it creates a total at the bottom of the total column.
-Now you might say, wait a minute, so why is it called total row?
-Because it's giving me a total for a column.
+So that's going to be very simple to do, because if I click in the table and go to the Table Design tab, there's a feature I can turn on called Total Row.
+All I have to do is click the checkbox for Total Row, and it creates a total at the bottom of the "Total" column.
+Now you might say, wait a minute, so why is it called Total Row?
+Because it calculates totals for a column.

-And then I'll head over to rate.
-I'll also click the drop down there, but I'm not interested in getting the sum of all the hourly rates.
+Then I'll head over to Rate.
+I'll also click the dropdown there, but I'm not interested in getting the sum of all the hourly rates.
 I want to be able to come up with the average hourly rate, so I can choose that.

-So I'll go to division, click the drop down, choose Connecticut, click okay.
-Then I'll go over to the department column and just choose sales.
-As soon as I click okay, if I take a close look at the total row, I'll see that it automatically adjusts for what I'm filtering for.
+So I'll go to Division, click the dropdown, choose Connecticut, click OK.
+Then I'll go over to the Department column and just choose Sales.
+As soon as I click OK, if I take a close look at the Total Row, I'll see that it automatically adjusts for what I’m filtering for.

 This allows you to get subsets of the information by simply filtering.
 No new calculations are needed.
 This is very convenient if I want to investigate values for different divisions and departments.

-All I have to do is filter and each time I'll get a new calculation.
-If I want to clear the filters, I can click within the table, go to the data tab, and I want to clear both at the same time.
-I'll simply choose clear filter or the clear funnel button right here.
+All I have to do is filter, and each time I’ll get a new calculation.
+If I want to clear the filters, I can click within the table, go to the Data tab, and I want to clear both at the same time.
+I’ll simply choose Clear Filter or the Clear Filter (funnel) button right here.

-So I'll go and click clear and it clears both filters at the same time rather than individually.
-So in this section we took a look at a lot of things and that's why I say this is one of the most important parts for a level one student.
+So I’ll go and click Clear and it clears both filters at the same time instead of individually.
+So in this section we took a look at a lot of things, and that’s why I say this is one of the most important parts for a Level One student.
 We saw how we could create a table, filter the information, select columns and rows, make sure the headers remain at the top, witness automatic expansion of the table both vertically and horizontally, and also take a look at column-based calculations as opposed to cell-based calculations.